archivistsguidetokryoflux/archivists-guide-to-kryoflux/1 PART ONE Getting Started/1.1 SET-UP AND INSTALLATION/README.md

 **NOTE:** DTC will find the maximum number of tracks available.
 A floppy disk typically stores data across 80 tracks, but some drives can access as many as 83.

 You are now ready to start capturing disk images using the KryoFlux, either using the command line interface (CLI) or the graphical user interface (GUI).
-See [INSERT LINK TO Using and interpreting DTC via the CLI SECTION HERE] and [INSERT LINK TO Using and interpreting the graphical user interface (GUI) SECTION HERE]
+See [Using and interpreting DTC via the CLI](/1%20PART%20ONE%20Getting%20Started/1.2%20USING%20THE%20KRYOFLUX/readme.md#123-using-and-interpreting-dtc-via-the-cli) and [Using and interpreting the graphical user interface](/1%20PART%20ONE%20Getting%20Started/1.2%20USING%20THE%20KRYOFLUX/readme.md#122-using-and-interpreting-the-graphical-user-interface).

 ## 1.1.5 Disconnecting the KryoFlux